lukaszebedin/PersonalWeightTracker/readme.md

 ---

-**Note:**
+> [!NOTE]
-This app does not store your data.
+> This app does not store your data.
 Download your CSV after editing to keep your latest records!